 The Aquara Project is located 2 minutes' walk from Victoria Harbour's waterfront boardwalk and new Victoria International Marina, and 5 minutes' drive to Downtown Victoria.
 It is part of a master planned community, which includes several existing highrise residential towers.
 Over the next few years, this vibrant, progressive neighbourhood will see the development of a cultural hub, a hotel, retail stores, trails and parks.
 Aquara is a five-storey concrete development consisting of approximately 153,000 square feet of gross floor area with 155 units with a mixture of condo, rental and licenced care units.
 Excavation has been completed.
 The project engaged in some value engineering to reduce the construction cost.
 A Delegated Development Permit application to reflect the valueengineered items has been approved by the City of Victoria.
 Updates on building plans are in progress to reflect changes resulting from the value engineering exercise.
-Foundation Permit application was submitted to the City of Victoria was submitted on September 16, pending approval, with target to commence work before end of 2022.
+Foundation Permit application has been approval and works have commenced in December 2022.